xrdocs/design/_blogs/peering-fabric-test.md

 Flowspec policies are
 typically defined on an external controller to be advertised to the rest of the network.
 The XRv-9000 virtual router works well in these instances.
-If one is using an external element to advertise Flowspec policies to the peering fabric, they should be advertised to the PFS nodes which will reflect them to the PFL nodes.
+If one is using an external element to advertise Flowspec policies to the Peering Fabric, they should be advertised to the PFS nodes which will reflect them to the PFL nodes.
 In the absence of an external policy injector Flowspec policies can be defined on the Peering Fabric PFS nodes for advertisement to all PFL nodes.